sthrasher/samsung-laptop-dkms/README.md

 ===
 This is an updated samsung-laptop kernel module which fixes the keyboard backlight of Samsung Series7-Ultra (NP740u3e/NP730u3e) laptop.
-It should work with linux kernels 3.9 and newer, on distributions which support dkms.
+It should work with linux kernels between 3.9 and 3.16 (the changes are in post 3.16 kernels), on distributions which support dkms.

 Installation
 ===